samplereality/talks/parable.md

 ![Torment Nexus](parable/assets/torment_nexus.jpg)
 <!-- .element: class="r-stretch" -->
+Note: Snow Crash by Neal Stephenson (1992) coined the term “metaverse”.
+Borrowed by Zuckerberg for his VR push.
+Or, a few years ago Black Mirror episode "Be Right Back" warned against using AI to create artificial versions of our dead loved ones, a tech companies are actively now developing.

 Really about the present?
 <!-- .element: class="r-fit-text" -->
 Science Fiction can defamiliarize the present.<!-- .element: class="fragment" -->

-Note: So many things and experiences in our daily life are totally habituated, totally naturalized—so many things go without saying because they come without saying, it’s what we call ideology (Lauren recognizes this: “we hear gunfire so much that we don’t hear it” (44)) page 63 of Parable of the Sower.
+Note: So many things and experiences in our daily life are totally habituated, totally naturalized—so many things go without saying because they come without saying, it’s what we call ideology.
+Ideology refers to the beliefs you don't even realize are beliefs, beliefs you think are totally natural.
+(Lauren recognizes this: “we hear gunfire so much that we don’t hear it” (44))

 “humankind…is able to bear very little